Engineering

 EGR 388 Seminar: Photovoltaic and Fuel Cell System Design (4 Credits)

-This seminar applies fundamental principles of thermodynamics, electrochemistry and semi-conductor physics to the design, modeling and analysis of renewable energy power systems.
-Concepts covered in this course include extraterrestrial radiation, solar geometry, atmospheric effects, polarization curve characteristics, system components and configurations, stand-alone and hybrid system design and load interactions.
+This seminar applies fundamental principles of thermodynamics, electrochemistry, and semi-conductor physics to the design, modeling, and analysis of renewable energy power systems.
+Concepts covered in this course include extraterrestrial radiation, solar geometry, atmospheric effects, polarization curve characteristics, system components and configurations, stand-alone and hybrid system design, and load interactions.
 This course applies these theoretical concepts in a laboratory setting involving the design and testing of fuel cell and photovoltaic systems.
 Corequisite: EGR 290.
-Prerequisites: EGR 220.
-Enrollment limited to 12.
-Junior and senior engineering majors only. {N}
+Prerequisite: EGR 220; and CHM 111 or CHM 118.
+Restrictions: Juniors and seniors only; EGR majors only.
+Enrollment limited to 12. {N}

 Fall, Spring, Variable